cjtinant/FFA_regional-skew/README.md

 geospatial files - `git_commit_reference_card.txt` for consistent commit messages - Modular milestone logs (see `reports/`) to track key development stages

+## Reports and Milestone Logs

+To explore the evolution of the project structure, covariate design, and documentation practices, see: 📁 [`reports/README.md`](reports/README.md) — Overview of all milestone logs, reference tools, and future plans

 ## Versioning